-In February 2018, we received a Subpoena from the Department of Health and Human Services, Office of Inspector General, in connection with an investigation into possible false or otherwise improper claims submitted for payment under Medicare and Medicaid.
-The Subpoena requested that we produce documents relating primarily to our billing to government-funded healthcare programs for our hereditary cancer testing.
+In February 2018, the Company received a Subpoena from the Department of Health and Human Services, Office of Inspector General, in connection with an investigation into possible false or otherwise improper claims submitted for payment under Medicare and Medicaid.
 The time period covered by the Subpoena is January 1, 2014 through the date of issuance of the Subpoena.
-We are cooperating with the Government's request and are in the process of responding to the Subpoena.
-We are unable to predict what action, if any, might be taken in the future by the Government or any other regulatory authority as a result of the matters related to this investigation.
-No claims have been made against us.
+The Company has complied with the Government's requests for documents and information.
+The Company has not been served with a complaint.
+The Company is unable to predict what action, if any, might be taken in the future by the Government or any other regulatory authority as a result of the matters related to this investigation.
+We are unable to make a meaningful estimate of the amount or range of loss, if any, that could result from any unfavorable outcome.

 In June 2016, our wholly-owned subsidiary, Crescendo Bioscience, Inc. ("CBI"), received a Subpoena from the Department of Health and Human Services, Office of Inspector General, requesting that CBI produce documents relating to a designated unrelated company, other third party entities, and healthcare providers who received payment from CBI for the collection and processing of blood specimens for testing.
 In connection with this investigation, in December 2017, the Government requested additional documents.
 CBI is providing the documents requested and continues to cooperate with the Government's requests.
 CBI is unable to predict what action, if any, might be taken in the future by the Government or any other regulatory authority as a result of the matters related to this investigation.
-No claims have been made against CBI.
+CBI is unable to make a meaningful estimate of the amount or range of loss, if any, that could result from any unfavorable outcome.